Living in Arlington, VA

 Top-ranked public and private education options

-In 2020, Niche ranked APS the No. 1 best school district in Virginia and the No. 5 district with the best teachers in Virginia.
+In 2022, Niche ranked Arlington Public Schools the No. 2 best school district in Virginia and the No. 1 district with the best teachers in Virginia.

-In line with Arlington’s demographics, more than half of APS’ student body is non-white.
+In line with Arlington’s demographics, more than half of the student body in Arlington Public Schools is non-white.
 Students hail from nearly 150 countries and speak more than 110 languages.

-APS invests an average of $19,348 per pupil, helping the district maintain a 92.2% graduation rate.
+Arlington Public Schools invests an average of $21,000 per pupil, helping the district maintain a 92% graduation rate.
 In addition, 66% of graduates earn an Advanced Studies Diploma, the state’s most rigorous diploma that paves the way for college admission.

 Arlington County Transportation